Azure SQL Database Transact-SQL differences

 However, Azure SQL Database is designed to isolate features from any dependency on the master database.
 As a consequence many server-level activities are inappropriate for SQL Database and are unsupported.
 Features that are deprecated in SQL Server are generally not supported in SQL Database.

-This topic discusses the features that are available with SQL Database when upgraded to the free SQL Database V12.
+This topic discusses the features that are available with SQL Database when upgraded to the current version; SQL Database V12.
 For more information about V12, see SQL Database V12 What's New.
-SQL Database V12 adds performance and manageability improvements, as well as support for additional features.
-The following sections, list features that are partially supported, and complete unsupported.

 SQL Database V12 supports some but not all the arguments that exist in the corresponding SQL Server 2016 Transact-SQL statements.
 For example, the CREATE PROCEDURE statement is available however all the options of CREATE PROCEDURE are not available.
 Refer to the linked syntax topics for details about the supported areas of each statement.

 - Databases: CREATE/ALTER